Timo2907/picoquic/Implementation-changes_TK.md

 		streams are closed when the stream is finished in time, so there is the ACK from the server and the stream is already finished and can be closed before a new msg is generated
 		=> only RESET_STREAM when stream is cancelled, no STOP_SENDING since only a receiver can send that => only RESET_STREAM after deadline, not when its ACKed!
 This reduces the overhead, since the reset_stream frame is send together with the next data stream in one packet!!
+		=> STREAM is not fin'ed, since it is always closed with a reset and a reset does not work for a fin'ed stream

 9. Changed the flow control variables (blocked streams by client or max streams bidir from server) -> application can handle more, therefore the flow control is set higher